Understanding the Realities of Investing in Real Estate

 One of the risks involved in real estate is related to the fact that it’s a business, not just an investment.
 If you don’t run a business well, you can lose some or all of the money you invested initially.
 If you do lose money, it might not be because of bad luck.
 It might be bad management.

 It’s unlikely that you’ll be able to do everything from researching the best financing options to installing a new bathtub completely on your own.
 Even if you don’t plan on using a management company, you’ll want to have a team of professionals you can turn to if the roof starts leaking while you’re on vacation.
 The most successful home flippers are those with a real estate license and a network of contractors, lenders, and buyers.

 5. Using REITs

 If all this sounds like too much but you still really want to invest in real estate, there are ETFs and Mutual Funds that focus on real estate, called Real Estate Investment Trusts (REITs).
 In essence, buying a REIT is placing a directional bet on real estate through the stock market.
 The actual composition will vary depending on the fund (US rentals, international commercial properties, etc).
 The good news is REITs provide liquidity (the convenience of being able to sell anytime) and involve none of the work mentioned above.
 However, the upside is much smaller and the same macro level risks are still there.

 The bottom line is that investing in real estate is more difficult than most people realize.
+See our more detailed write up on real estate investing here.
 If you are prepared to put in the work and you’re clear with yourself about the risks and how to mitigate them, it can be a satisfying investment.
 If you go in with unrealistic expectations or are uneducated about real estate basics, the results can be financially disastrous.